-Acrylic paint has a distinct set of properties which make it standout from oils and watercolors.
+Acrylic paint has a distinct set of properties that make it different from oils and watercolors – and perfect for beginners.

-The options are endless on what you can potentially paint: classics such as Starry Night, cities, animals, landscapes, and food.
-You really can't go wrong - here's a list off paintings ideas to get you started.
+The options are endless on what you can potentially paint.
+Here's a list off paintings ideas to get you started.

 To learn more about brushes and how to take care of them - check out our post on brush care.

 Now that we've talked through the items you need for acrylic painting, let's talk about the mediums you can potentially paint on: canvas, wood or fabrics.
-For beginners, the easiest medium is canvas - we suggest buying a 16"x20" canvas and one that that doesn't requiring pretreatment.
-If you choose to go with a canvas, we also suggest an easel so you can paint comfortably while you sit.
+For beginners, the easiest medium is canvas - buy a 16"x20" canvas that that doesn't require pretreatment.
+If you choose to go with a canvas, grab an easel so you can paint comfortably while you sit.

-We want to provide you with some quick color mixing tips, but a lot of it has to do with experimentation.
-Color mixing is the first step to begin with, often times you will use colors on their own but mixing is also required.
+We’ll provide you with some quick color mixing tips, but a lot of it has to do with experimentation.

-Don't use black to make colors dark, adding black paint typically leads to colors being more cloudy and muddied.
+1) Don't use black to make colors dark - adding black paint typically leads to colors being more cloudy and muddied.